HOW IT STARTED

 THE PROJECT BEGINS

 Doris Galbraith wanted to do something that would “do good in the world” and also recognize her husband’s outstanding career.
-She talked it over with others and decided that this project would honor Curly’s enthusiasm for both Rotary’s international work and his passion for supporting youth.
+She decided that this project would honor Curly’s enthusiasm for both Rotary’s international work and his passion for supporting youth.
 In 2011, the Curly Galbraith Global Memorial kicked off.
 Doris and several members of her family made initial and substantial contributions to help get the project underway.

-Three Ugandan Rotary clubs who had partnered with our club for other humanitarian projects agreed enthusiastically to be the key implementing clubs in Africa.
+Three Ugandan Rotary clubs agreed enthusiastically to be the key implementing clubs in Africa.
 After more than a decade, the Rotary Clubs of Kaliziso, Kyotera and Masaka in Southwestern Uganda continue to spearhead the project.

 The project was renamed as Educating African Youth in early 2020.
-The current committee wants the world to know about the project’s roots, but also believe a name that brings with it the purpose of the project, is needed now.
+The Calgary committee wants the world to know about the project’s roots, but also believe a name that brings with it the purpose of the project, is needed now.

 KNOWLEDGE, SKILLS, TRAINING

 END RESULT – EMPLOYMENT

-EDUCATING AFRICAN YOUTH does provide that knowledge and the confidence so that graduates can get jobs.
-They are more likely to find work that fits their interests and abilities.
+Graduates find or create jobs.
+Also, they are more likely to find work that fits their interests and abilities.
 Also, those who train as carpenters, electricians, seamstresses, and in other trades have enough training to be able to set up their own shops.
-But some join small businesses which need new, trained practitioners they can mentor and add to their skills.
+But some join small businesses which need new, trained practitioners.

 We have several individuals who have graduated as teachers.
 They find immediate employment as the demand is high.
 Various types of health professionals have also graduated and quickly find a place.
 Those in technical areas such as accounting, IT and engineering also are in demand.